Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/web_api_cqrs/build_and_run_project_netcore.md

 <br />

-The API generated consists of configuration to be run locally or on a docker container.
+The API generated consists of configuration to be ran locally or on a docker container.

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";